-Typically, when I receive a request from a client for a commissioned painting by one of our leading Indian artists here at Laasya Art, the client has already fallen in love with an existing painting and wants to simply re-interpret the same scene in a different size, color or other specification that would better suit their home.
+Typically, when I receive a request from a client for a commissioned painting by one of our leading Indian artists, the client has already fallen in love with an existing painting and wants to simply re-interpret the same scene in a different size, color or other specification that would better suit their home.
 But in this case, while the client was drawn to Anuradha Thakur’s vibrant style, she wanted the artist to create something that she had never painted before.

 First, I wanted to learn the client’s artistic taste and get a feel for not only what she liked — themes, colors, motifs — but also what she didn’t like.
 She was not only new to Laasya but also fairly new to collecting art, and this was her first commissioned piece.
 She was understandably nervous, as she didn’t know what to expect from the process.
 After looking at some of Anuradha’s existing paintings and discussing the client’s favorite elements of each, I asked her to describe her vision.
 The painting would be hung in a prominent place in her home, on a dining room wall visible from the entrance, so she wanted a high-impact work of art that would instantly delight visitors.
 She explained that her ideal scene would feature women dancing in union, each adorned in ornate jewelry and full of joy, like when a peacock dances in the first rain.

 Once the client and I finished hammering out some of the remaining details like the exact size of the canvas, I called Anuradha to give her the brief.
 When I am explaining a client’s idea and specifications for a commission, I always want the artist to feel excited about making this idea their own, and at the same time I need them to truly understand the client’s needs.
-It is times like these that I am thankful for my experience in advertising in Mumbai, where Unilever was our client and known to be one of the most demanding and discerning marketers in India at that time.
-I learned how to stay true to a brand’s core values while still thinking creatively and encouraging innovation.
 Understanding the client is important in creating fine art commissions, but understanding the artist’s creative process is also important — understanding both sides is invaluable as a gallerist.

 I could tell Anuradha was growing more and more excited while we spoke about this particular commission.
-Her energy and inspiration were palpable, and she told me that she was already brimming with ideas just over the course of our conversation.
-A few days later, Anuradha sent me a line drawing on an A4 sheet of paper, and right away I could tell it was spot on.
+Her energy was palpable, and she told me that she was already brimming with ideas.
+A few days later, Anuradha sent me a line drawing on a paper, and right away I could tell it was spot on.
 The composition expressed pure joy, and I knew it would be even more exquisite in full detail and vibrant color.